HarryYoung2018/HarryYoung2018.github.io/index.md

 such as Machine Learning, Game Theory, Social Psychology, Synthetic Biology, Literature, and Sports.
 I'm working on many research projects.

-Three quirky things about me: my stomach is always upset 😠, I count prime numbers/digits after $$\pi$$ when I'm nervous, and .
+Three quirky things about me: my stomach is always upset 😠, I count prime numbers/digits after $$\pi$$ when I'm nervous, and I inadvertently.

 ## Stats 🏆
-I was ranked top 1000 in the 2022 *Junior High School Scholastic Aptitude Examination* (中考) in Haidian district, Beijing.
+I was ranked top 10% in the 2022 *Junior High School Scholastic Aptitude Examination* (中考) in Haidian district, Beijing.
 I've got a satisfactory TOEFL score, a 😫 ACT score, a passable SAT score, and a decent GPA.
 I'm applying for the 2025 round of top undergrads in 🇺🇸 😣 I'd welcome any suggestions on college application 😘

 Some AP courses I've attended and got 5s:
 * AP cal BC